jtourkis/MBTA-Ridership-Model/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-These projects use data from the Massachusetts Bay Transit Authority (MBTA) describing average riders boarding by bus stop by time for each route.
-The data focuses on the fall season from 2016 to 2019.
-I plan to approximate the distribution of different subsets of MBTA data using a number of statistical techniques, such as maximum likelihood estimation and method of moments.
+The project aims to use data from the Massachusetts Bay Transit Authority (MBTA) describing average rider boarding by bus stop, time, and route.
+The data covers the fall season from 2016 to 2019.
+I plan to approximate different subsets of MBTA data using a number of statistical techniques, such as maximum likelihood estimation and method of moments.

 ### Built With